 They are water retention relievers that help reduce fluid buildup in the body.
 The decreased water amount of body fluid increases the concentration of uric acid in the body, forming crystals in the joint resulting in gout.

 Gout is often associated with genetic diseases; people suffering from high uric acid suffer from gout attacks.

-Kidneys are responsible to regulate blood pressure and blood composition.
+Kidneys are responsible for regulating blood pressure and blood composition.
 The organic waste is filtered through the kidney and flushed out of the body.

-The kidneys may not be able to perform the normal function due to renal artery disease, low blood pressure, hemolytic uremic syndrome, etc. Renal insufficiency increases blood uric acid concentration.
+The kidneys may not perform the normal function due to renal artery disease, low blood pressure, hemolytic uremic syndrome, etc. Renal insufficiency increases blood uric acid concentration.